 We are a clinical-stage immuno-oncology company and have incurred significant operating losses since inception.
-Our net loss was \$45.3 million and \$15.5 million for the years ended December 31, 2021 and 2020, respectively.
-As of December 31, 2021, we had an accumulated deficit of \$78.7 million.
-To date, we have not recognized significant revenues, and we have not recorded any revenues from product sales.
+Our net loss was \$31.9 million and \$42.4 million for the years ended December 31, 2022, and 2021, respectively.
+As of December 31, 2022, we had an accumulated deficit of \$108.1 million.
+To date, we have recognized minimal license revenues with no significant milestone revenues expected to be recognized over the next 12 months, and we have not recorded any revenues from product sales.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.

-Since inception, we have devoted substantially all of our efforts to preclinical and clinical research and development of our product candidates, organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio and conducting clinical trials.
+Since inception, we have devoted substantially all of our efforts to preclinical and clinical research and development of our product candidates and technology, organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio and conducting clinical trials.
 We have not obtained regulatory approval for, or commercialized, any product candidates and it could be several years, if ever, before we have a commercialized product.
 The net losses we incur may fluctuate significantly from quarter to quarter and year to year.
 We anticipate that our expenses will increase substantially if, and as, we:

-- continue the ongoing and planned development of our product candidates, including LAVA-051 and LAVA-1207; - initiate, conduct and complete any ongoing, anticipated or future preclinical studies and clinical trials for our current and future product candidates; - develop processes and scale manufacturing production for our current and future product candidates in accordance with current Good Manufacturing Practices (cGMP); - seek regulatory and marketing approvals for LAVA-051, LAVA-1207 and any of our other product candidates that successfully complete clinical trials; - discover and develop additional bispecific gamma delta engagers and make further investments in our Gammabody platform to identify additional product candidates; - maintain, protect and expand our intellectual property portfolio; including costs associated with opposing and invalidating competitor patents and licensing other technologies for our product candidates; - establish a sales, marketing, manufacturing and distribution, supply chain and other commercial infrastructure in the future to commercialize any current or future product candidate for which we may obtain marketing approval; - expand our operations in the United States (U.S.) and Europe; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts;

-- acquire or in-license additional product candidates and technologies; - develop a potential companion diagnostic; - incur additional legal, accounting and other expenses associated with operating as a public company; and - address any ancillary effects of the COVID-19 pandemic on our business.
+- continue the ongoing and planned development of our product candidates, including LAVA-051 and LAVA-1207 and other early-stage product candidates; - initiate, conduct and complete any ongoing, anticipated or future preclinical studies and clinical trials for our current and future product candidates; - develop processes and scale manufacturing production for our current and future product candidates in accordance with current Good Manufacturing Practices (cGMP); - seek regulatory and marketing approvals for LAVA-051, LAVA-1207 and any of our other product candidates that successfully complete clinical trials; - discover and develop additional bispecific gamma delta engagers and make further investments in our Gammabody platform to identify additional product candidates; - maintain, protect and expand our intellectual property portfolio, including incurring costs associated with opposing and invalidating competitor patents and licensing other technologies for our product candidates; - establish a sales, marketing, manufacturing and distribution, supply chain and other commercial infrastructure in the future to commercialize any current or future product candidate for which we may obtain marketing approval; - expand our operations in the U.S. and Europe; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; - acquire or in-license additional product candidates and technologies; - develop a potential companion diagnostic; - address any events outside of our control, including, but not limited to, outbreaks of infectious diseases such as the COVID-19 pandemic; and - general economic and market conditions and overall fluctuations in the United States and international equity markets, such as deteriorating conditions due to investor concerns regarding inflation and the hostilities between Russia and Ukraine.